tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/write-your-paper/stata-graphs.md

 {{% tip %}}

 - `auto.dta` is an example dataset created and provided by Stata itself.
+You can download it on your Stata by using the command `'sysuse "auto.dta"'`.
+Go this [link](https://www.stata.com/manuals13/gsw1.pdf) for more information about sample datasets in Stata!

 {{% /tip %}}